rylanpeng/fern-ar-js/README.md

 :pushpin: **Gesture Recognition A-Frame Component**: Capable of recognizing 18 gestures.

-:pushpin: **Custom Gesture Training**: Train personalized models on this website [], then pass them to the FernAR engine for customized gesture recognition.
+:pushpin: **Custom Gesture Training**: Train personalized models and pass them to the FernAR engine for customized gesture recognition.

 ## **Gesture Recognition**:
 Place the library into a scene to initiate an AR scene using the device camera.
 This allows you to use gestures for controlling A-Frame elements.
-If the library's predefined gestures are insufficient, you can explore the `Train Your Own Model` section to train a custom model.
+If the library's predefined gestures are insufficient, you can explore the [Train Your Own Model](#train-your-own-model) section to train a custom model.

 ## **Simple Example**: